marparven1/MODULE4_DEEP_ANALYTICS/README.md

-In this module, we will be working for an "Internet of Things" technology start-up that wants to use Data Analytics to solve two difficult problems in the physical world
+In this module, we will be working for an "Internet of Things" technology start-up that wants to use Data Analytics to solve two difficult problems in the physical world.

 Smart energy usage: Modeling patterns of energy usage by time of day and day of the year in a typical residence whose electrical system is monitored by multiple sub-meters.
 Indoor locationing: Determining a person’s physical position in a multi-building indoor space using wifi fingerprinting.